Hector MacKenzie, Baron MacKenzie of Culkein

 Hector Uisdean MacKenzie, Baron MacKenzie of Culkein (born 25 February 1940) is a Scottish nurse and former trade union official.

-The son of George MacKenzie and Williamina Sutherland was educated on the Isle of Erraid Public School, in Argyll, the Aird Public School on the Isle of Lewis, the Nicolson Institute in Stornoway and the Portree High School in Skye.
+The son of George MacKenzie and Williamina Sutherland, he was educated at the Isle of Erraid Public School in Argyll, the Aird Public School on the Isle of Lewis, the Nicolson Institute in Stornoway, and the Portree High School in Skye.
 He went then to the Leverndale School of Nursing in Glasgow and the West Cumberland School of Nursing in Whitehaven.